 The most beautiful beaches in Tuscany where you can admire the sunset

-"The setting sun on the horizon is music at its last note, it's the last taste of the cake, sweeter because it's at the end, destined to stay in the memory more than you've ever tasted before."
-That is what William Shakespeare said and we couldn't agree more.
+"The sun setting on the horizon is music to its last notes, it is the last taste of the cake, sweeter precisely because it is at the end, destined to linger in the memory more than it was first tasted."
+This is what William Shakespeare said and we could not agree more.

-For an unforgettable experience lulled by the waves of the wonderful Tuscan sea, for those in search of memorable sunsets, here are the most beautiful beaches in Tuscany where you have to go, to witness the exciting spectacle of the sun diving into the water.
+For an unforgettable experience lulled by the waves of the beautiful Tuscan sea, for those in search of memorable sunsets, here are the most beautiful beaches in Tuscany where you must go, to witness the thrilling spectacle of the sun plunging into the water.

-From today there is one more reason to come to Tuscany and treat yourself to a dream experience: the historic Punta Ala La Vela bathing establishment has been renovated to become the new multifunctional La Vela club, an oasis of wellness and summer relaxation in the heart of the Tuscan Maremma.
-In addition to the establishment, you will find Fitness area, Wellness area, restaurant, bar and beach bar.
+From today there is one more reason to come to Tuscany and treat yourself to a dream experience: the historic Punta Ala La Vela bathing establishment has been renovated to become the new La Vela multifunctional club, an oasis of summer wellness and relaxation in the heart of the Tuscan Maremma.
+In addition to the establishment, you will find a fitness area, wellness area, restaurant, and beach bar.
 Not to be missed for an aperitif at sunset.

-Cala Violina is without doubt one of the most beautiful beaches in Maremma.
-It overlooks a thick and luxuriant Mediterranean maquis.
-The beach is clear and grainy, composed of very small grains of quartz.
-The unique name comes from the sound that the sand makes when you walk on it, reminiscent of the sound of the violin (to hear it you need a certain peace and quiet).
-Its waters are very clear and the wonderful panorama is completed by the thick and suggestive Mediterranean scrub that reaches the beach.
+Cala Violina is undoubtedly one of the most beautiful beaches in the Maremma.
+It faces a dense and lush Mediterranean maquis.
+The beach is clear and grainy, composed of tiny quartz grains.
+The singular name derives from the sound that the sand makes when you walk on it, which is reminiscent of the sound of a violin (a certain quietness is required to hear it).
+Its waters are crystal-clear and the wonderful panorama is complemented by the dense and picturesque Mediterranean maquis that reaches all the way to the beach.
 Here the sun finds its favourite bed.

-La Feniglia, located in the municipality of Orbetello, is a cordon of sand, called Tombolo, which connects, to the east, the hill of Ansedonia, while to the west, Monte Argentario.
-It stretches for about 6 km and is characterized by an expanse of fine white sand, with a pinewood and a forest of Mediterranean maquis behind it that collects several protected species.
-In 1610 the painter Michelangelo Merisi, known as Caravaggio, died in Feniglia.
-On his return from Naples, he took refuge in the unhealthy marshes of this area to escape the problems with the law, thus contracting malaria fevers.
-A commemorative stele was placed in the place where the dying artist was found, not far from today's Forestry Corps post.
-Admire the sun that goes to sleep in the silvery water is really a sight not to be missed.
+La Feniglia, located in the municipality of Orbetello, is a stretch of sand, called Tombolo, which connects, to the east, the hill of Ansedonia and, to the west, Monte Argentario.
+It stretches for about 6 km and is characterised by an expanse of fine, white sand, with a pine forest and a Mediterranean scrub wood behind it that is home to several protected species.
+The painter Michelangelo Merisi, known as Caravaggio, died in Feniglia in 1610.
+On his return from Naples, to escape problems with the law, he took refuge in the unhealthy marshes of this area, contracting malaria fever.
+A commemorative stele has been placed at the spot where the dying artist was found, not far from today's Forestry Corps post.
+Watching the sun go down in the silvery water is truly a sight not to be missed.

 CASTIGLIONCELLO - LIVORNO

-An ancient Etruscan village, Castiglioncello dominates a small promontory which is the last offshoot of the Livorno mountains.
-A tourist resort of international prestige, by some people nicknamed "pearl of the Tyrrhenian Sea", Castiglioncello is endowed with a persistent charm.
-Red cliffs overlooking the sea, sheltered bays, beaches and coves bathed by clear water, a beautiful pine forest capable of inspiring artists, painters, writers and poets, Castiglioncello knows how to welcome those who visit it.
-Alberto Sordi was also fascinated by it and on the seafront of Castiglioncello he bought a luxurious villa where he loved to spend his "wonderful holidays".
-Do not miss the sunset overlooking the sea to admire in one of the most iconic establishments, such as Bagno Roma.
+An ancient Etruscan village, Castiglioncello dominates a small promontory that is the last offshoot of the Livorno mountains.
+A tourist resort of international prestige, vehemently dubbed the 'pearl of the Tyrrhenian' by some, Castiglioncello is endowed with a lingering charm.
+Red cliffs overlooking the sea, sheltered bays, beaches and coves bathed by limpid water, a beautiful pine forest capable of inspiring artists, painters, writers and poets, Castiglioncello knows how to welcome those who visit it.
+Even Alberto Sordi was fascinated by it, who bought a luxurious villa on the Castiglioncello seafront where he loved to spend his 'wonderful holidays'.
+Don't miss the sunset overlooking the sea to be admired at one of the most iconic establishments, Bagno Roma.

-In Capraia the sunset gives the strongest emotions at Punta della Teglia, the far north of the island, and on Mount Arpagna, where the panorama ranges from the Zenobito Tower to the outline of Mount Capanne on the Island of Elba.
-On the Island of Giglio the sky is tinged with enchantment at Giglio Campese, overlooking the tip of the Faraglione: here the summer sunsets are tinged with liquid apricot, transparent pink, watercolour violet.
+On Capraia, the sunset offers the strongest emotions at Punta della Teglia, the island's northernmost point, and on Monte Arpagna, where the panorama sweeps from the Torre dello Zenobito to the outline of Monte Capanne on the island of Elba.
+On the island of Giglio, the sky is tinged with enchantment at Giglio Campese, overlooking the tip of the Faraglione: here, summer sunsets are tinged with liquid apricot, transparent pink and watercolour violet.

-The beach of Giglio Campese is located on the north-western side of Giglio Island and is the largest on the island.
-Situated in the centre of a vast bay, it is framed on the western estrimity by the suggestive Faraglione, a rocky peak of about 20 metres, and on the other estrimity by the Medici Tower.
-Protected from the winds that blow from the south, the bay is ideal for water sports lovers and for pedal boat trips.
-The western exposure allows you to enjoy the sun until late in the evening and to watch spectacular sunsets with Montecristo and Corsica in the background.
+Giglio Campese beach is located on the north-western side of Giglio Island and is the largest on the island.
+Situated in the centre of a wide bay, it is framed on the western end by the striking Faraglione, a rocky peak about 20 metres high, and on the other end by the Medicean Tower.
+Protected from southerly winds, the bay is ideal for water sports enthusiasts and for pedalo rides.
+The western exposure allows you to enjoy the sun until late in the evening and watch spectacular sunsets with Montecristo and Corsica in the background.

-The magic of the Elban sea that is tinged with the precious shades of the sun is certainly one of the most romantic and suggestive experiences that you can do on holiday and that we absolutely recommend.
-The West Coast, or as it is better known, the Costa del Sole, is not only one of the most popular panoramic roads, but also the place that sees the last sunset on the island.
-Right here, particularly in the delightful villages of Chiessi, Pomonte and Sant'Andrea, you can admire one of the best sunsets on the island, with Corsica on the coast.
+The magic of the Elban sea tinged with the precious hues of the sun is certainly one of the most romantic and evocative experiences you can have on holiday and one that we absolutely recommend.
+The West Coast, or as it is better known, the Costa del Sole (Sunshine Coast), is not only one of the most popular scenic routes, but also the place where the sun last sets on the island.
+Right here, particularly in the delightful villages of Chiessi, Pomonte and Sant'Andrea, you can admire one of the best island sunsets with Corsica in the background (Instragrammed photos guaranteed).

-You can admire the sunset on the beautiful pier of Forte dei Marmi where you can enjoy a 360 degree view.
-The whole Versilia, with its vast beach and the colours of the Apuan Alps that mix with the maritime ones, is certainly an ideal destination for a sunset moment as it should be.
-Always a favourite destination of great poets such as Montale, Ungaretti and D'Annunzio, and of great singers, from Edith Piaf to Mina and Ray Charles, Forte dei Marmi is a magical place where the Dolcevita, even in the new millennium, has never waned.
-The Bagno Alpemare has become the new treasure of Versilia thanks to the Bocelli family who have completely renovated the historic bathing establishment and transformed it into an elegant oasis for their customers.
+As well as the sunset that you can admire on the beautiful Forte dei Marmi jetty where you can enjoy a 360-degree view.
+The whole of Versilia, with its vast beach and the colours of the Apuan Alps mingling with those of the sea, is certainly an ideal destination for a proper sunset moment.
+Always the favourite destination of great poets such as Montale, Ungaretti and D'Annunzio, and of great singers, from Edith Piaf to Mina and Ray Charles, Forte dei Marmi is a magical place where the Dolcevita, even in the new millennium, has never waned.
+Bagno Alpemare has become Versilia's new treasure thanks to the Bocelli family, which has completely renovated the historic bathing establishment, transforming it into an elegant oasis for its customers.